vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

       port: 8080
 ```

-Variables providing information about the current session can be used within the ``host`` property if required.
+Session data variables providing information about the current session can be used within the ``host`` property if required.

 ```yaml
 spec: